Adaptive dynamic programming for nonaffine nonlinear optimal control problem with state constraints: Introduction

-Over the last few decades, many ADP methods of finding optimal control solution for DT systems with known dynamics have emerged.
-Chen and Jagannathan (2008) proposed an ADP method to find nearly optimal control state feedback laws for affine nonlinear DT systems by iteratively solving the generalized HJB equation.
+Over the last few decades, many ADP methods of finding the nearly optimal control solution for DT systems with known dynamics have emerged.
+Chen and Jagannathan proposed an ADP method to find nearly optimal control state feedback laws for input-affine nonlinear DT systems by iteratively solving the generalized HJB equation.
 The value function was approximated by a linear combination of artificially designed basis functions, while the policy was directly derived from the value function \cite{chen2008generalizedHJB}.
-Both actor and critic NNs were utilized by Al-Tamimi \emph{et al}.
-(2008) to develop a value-iteration-based algorithm for DT systems, and it was shown that the algorithm could converge to the optimal value function and policy as long as the control coefficient matrix was known \cite{al2008discrete}.
-Furthermore, Wei \emph{et al.} (2016) established a new termination criteria to guarantee the effectiveness of the iterative policy NN for value iteration ADP algorithms \cite{wei2016value}.
-Liu et al. (2015) proposed a GPI algorithm for DT nonlinear systems, and the admissibility property of NN policy could also be guaranteed as long as the initialized policy was admissible \cite{liu2015generalized}.
-To relax the need of system dynamics knowledge, Dierks et al. (2009) introduced a model NN to learn the unknown system dynamics.
-Then ADP training was undertaken using only the learned NN model \cite{dierks2009NNmodel}.
-In addition, model-free algorithms such as DQN, DDPG, A3C, PPO, have also been widely used to solve DT optimal learning problems \cite{mnih2015human,lillicrap2015DDPG,mnih2016asynchronous,schulman2017PPo,barth-maron2018D4PG}.
+Both actor and critic NNs were utilized by Al-Tamimi \emph{et al}. to develop a value-iteration-based algorithm for DT systems, and it was shown that the algorithm could converge to the optimal value function and policy as long as the control coefficient matrix was known \cite{al2008discrete}.
+Liu \emph{et al}. proposed a GPI algorithm for DT nonlinear systems, and the admissibility property of the policy network during learning could be guaranteed as long as the initialized policy was admissible \cite{liu2015generalized}.

+ADP is usually considered together with reinforcement learning (RL) because both provide approximate solutions to DP \cite{sutton2018reinforcement}.
+Compared with ADP, RL focuses more on solving the nearly optimal policy of high-dimensional systems with completely unknown models, such as Atari games \cite{mnih2015human} and StarCraft \cite{vinyals2019grandmaster}.
+In recent years, RL algorithms such as DSAC (Distributional Soft Actor-Critic) \cite{duan2020DSAC,ryg2020minmaxDSAC}, DDPG (Deep Deterministic Policy Gradient) \cite{lillicrap2015DDPG}, A3C (Asynchronous Advantage Actor-Critic) \cite{mnih2016asynchronous}, SAC (Soft Actor-Critic) \cite{Haarnoja2018SAC,Haarnoja2018ASAC}, TRPO (Trust Region Policy Optimization) \cite{schulman2015TRPO}, and PPO (Proximal Policy Optimization) \cite{schulman2017PPo}, have also been widely used to solve DT optimal control problems.